 No one expects the Spanish Inquisition, but the only way to really know which Greek Island is best for you is to question exactly what you want out of this voyage.

 What you want to do will inform which Greek Island to choose.
-We’d add to that some more food for thought.
-How about aiming for areas that aren’t sinking under the weight of tourists?
-The much-visited Cyclades will surprise you with their off-piste walking paths, for instance, while the people of Crete are keen to prod you out of Heraklion and into the White Mountains.
+The much-visited Cyclades will surprise you with their off-piste walking paths, while the people of Crete are keen to prod you out of Heraklion and into the White Mountains.
 Whichever Greek Island you choose, two things are guaranteed: boats and beaches.